Pv0t/Fortiweb-to-xlsx/README.md

 ```

 >[!NOTE]
 > On the input field, specify the path where the backup file (.conf) is located.
-If you've executed the script in the same directory as the full backup configuration, you can simply provide the filename.
+If you've executed the script in the same directory where the backup file are located, you can simply provide the filename.

 ## 2.2 Output